RickyBoyd/rickyboyd.github.io/about.md

 permalink: /about/
 ---

-Hi I'm Ricky.
+Hi, I'm Ricky.
 I'm a software engineer living and working in London.

 This is a personal blog I have created in order to do write ups on some of the software engineering related books I have been reading.
 The purpose is to help me understand and digest the information through writing and also to serve as a sort of personal archive of my takeaways from these books.